Understanding PC Bottlenecks: A Complete Guide to a Balanced System

 Managing a GPU Bottleneck

-Remember, this is often a good thing.
-The goal here isn't to eliminate the bottleneck, but to adjust it to achieve your desired frame rate.
+This is often a good thing.
+The goal isn’t to remove it, but to tune for your FPS target.

 How Our Calculator Leads to a Balanced PC

-Our tool analyzes the complex relationship between components so you don't have to.
-By entering your parts, you get an instant, data-driven analysis that empowers you to:
+Our tool analyzes component relationships so you don’t have to.
+By entering your parts, you get instant, data-driven analysis to:

-- Build Smarter: Avoid pairing a high-end GPU with an entry-level CPU before you buy.
+- Build Smarter: Avoid pairing a high-end GPU with a weak CPU.

-- Upgrade with Confidence: Know exactly which component to upgrade next for the biggest performance gain.
+- Upgrade with Confidence: Know which part gives biggest gains.

-- Save Money: Don't overspend on a part that your other components can't fully support.
+- Save Money: Don’t overspend on bottlenecked components.

 Ready to check your build?
-Scroll back up and use the calculator to ensure your PC is perfectly balanced for maximum performance.
+Use the calculator to ensure your PC is perfectly balanced for performance.